lbfm-rwth/ProgressBar/README.md

 ## Demonstration : Loop

-A demonstration of the simplest use case of the package, namely displaying the process of a loop.
+A demonstration of the simplest use case of the package, namely displaying the progression of a loop.

 ![](https://github.com/lbfm-rwth/ProgressBar/blob/main/gif/loop_light.gif#gh-light-mode-only)![](https://github.com/lbfm-rwth/ProgressBar/blob/main/gif/loop_dark.gif#gh-dark-mode-only)